AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/IUndoRedo/PushCommand.md

 IUndoRedo.PushCommand Method
 ============================
-AutomationML 2.1 APIA new command is pushed on the undo stack of this service.
+A new command is pushed on the undo stack of this service.

   **Namespace:**  [Aml.Engine.Services.Interfaces][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)